flare-foundation/fasset-bots-deploy/README.md

 All settings are in `.env.template`.

 This must be set:
+- chain `CHAIN` (coston, coston2, songbird, or flare),
+- native rpc belonging to the chain network:
+    - url as `NATIVE_RPC_URL`,
+    - api key as `NATIVE_RPC_API_KEY`.
+- Ripple rpc:
+    - url as `XRP_RPC_URL`,
+    - api key as `XRP_RPC_API_KEY`.
+- data access layer:
+    - urls as `DAL_URLS`,
+    - api keys as `DAL_API_KEYS`.
+- Ripple indexer:
+    - urls as `XRP_INDEXER_URLS`,
+    - api keys as `XRP_INDEXER_API_KEYS`.
 - machine address `MACHINE_ADDRESS`.
 This is either the IP or domain name of the machine running front and back end.
 For security reasons, it is recommended to use a local network IP or configure firewall so that `MACHINE_ADDRESS` can be access only from your IP.

+Note that for data access layer and Ripple indexer it is possible to specify multiple urls separated by "," and without spaces.
+The api keys need to match the url positions.
+If no api key is needed for the matching url (due to e.g. IP restricted access), input `x`.

 Profiles
 - agent